Tax returns are based on the fiscal year ending 31 March, although other fiscal year-ends are possible if permission is

 An initial late payment penalty of 1% applies if a tax payment is not made on the due date.
 A further 4% late payment penalty applies if the payment is not made within seven days of the due date.
 An additional 1% penalty applies every month the remaining tax, including penalties, is unpaid.

-Inland Revenue is required to notify a taxpayer the first time their payment is late or in a 2 year period and will provide a grace period rather than imposing an immediate late payment penalty.
+Inland Revenue is required to notify a taxpayer the first time their payment is late and will provide a grace period rather than imposing an immediate late payment penalty.
 If payment is not made by the new due date, a late payment penalty will be imposed from the original due date.
 Taxpayers will be entitled to one notification every two years.
 After receiving a first warning, Inland Revenue will not send further notifications for two years, and an initial late payment penalty will be imposed in the normal manner.

 Shortfall penalties, calculated as a percentage of the tax shortfall resulting from the action or position taken by the taxpayer in a tax return, may also apply.